gabyx/Githooks/README.md

 inside of hooks and scripts.
 **[See the screenshots.](docs/dialog-screenshots/Readme.md)**

-_Why another tool?:_ At the moment of writting there exists no proper platform-independent GUI dialog tool which is **bomb-proof in it's output and exit code behavior**.
+_Why another tool?:_ At the moment of writing there exists no proper platform-independent GUI dialog tool which is **bomb-proof in it's output and exit code behavior**.
 This tool should really enable proper and safe usage inside hooks and other scripts.
 You can even report the output in `json` format